Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Multi-fidelity Gaussian process regression

 The hyper-parameters $\theta_q$ are optimized (non recursively) with maximum log-likelihood estimation for each GP model $\mathcal{GP}(f_q \vert \mathbf{0}, k^q(\theta_q))$, for all $q\in\{1,\dots,p\}$,

 this is why a hierarchical dataset is needed.
 The hyperparameters tuning is achieved maximizing the log-likelihood with the gradient descent optimizer L-BFGD in GPy~\cite{gpy}.
-For some test cases, the training procedure is subject to relevant perturbations relative to the number of restarts, this is especially true in higher dimensions of the parameter space as in the Ebola~\ref{fig:piston_ebola_mf} and Jetta-12~\ref{fig:multifidelity_jetta12} test cases, with $8$ and $12$ parameters respectively.
+For some test cases, the training procedure is subject to relevant perturbations relative to the number of restarts, this is especially true in higher dimensions of the parameter space.